Azure Environments

 Create and Assign a Custom Role to the Application

 Create a custom role in Azure that delegates limited access to Control Hub.
-Grant the role the permissions that StreamSets requires.
+Grant the role the permissions that IBM StreamSets requires.
 You can make compatible changes to the permissions as needed.

 1. In the Azure portal, enter Subscriptions in the services search field.